 Abahlali has joined the proceedings as amicus curiae because of their extensive experience with illegal actions performed by ALIU in Durban.
 Abahlali seeks to show the court the ALIU's track record in terms of its conduct and to demonstrate how its conduct in Cape Town is not meaningfully different to the anti-land invasion units in eThekwini and Johannesburg.

 Abahlali submits that the City is not is entitled to resort to the common law remedy of counter-spoliation which it uses to summarily demolish and remove structures from its land that it decides are not “occupied” as “homes”.
 Abahlali also submits that the routine and inflexible use of the counter-spoliation remedy is, in any event, at odds with the City’s duty, under section 26 (2) of the Constitution, to act reasonably to progressively give effect to the rights of poor and homeless people to access adequate housing.
 Abahlali submits that this "entails a duty to engage new occupants of its land openly and compassionately in an effort to 'resolve the difficulty on a case-by-case basis after an investigation of their circumstances'".

 The matter was set for hearing on the 6th and 7th of October but was postponed on account of AfriForum joining in the application as amicus and filing their papers late.
-The hearing is set to be held from 24 November to 27 November 2020 in front of two sitting judges.
+The hearing was later held from 24 November to 27 November 2020 in front of two sitting judges.
 On 25 - 26 March 2021 the parties returned to court to re-argue that case in front of the full bench of the Western Cape High Court due to the two judges being unable to reach a unanimous decision.
 On 11 - 14 October 2021 the parties returned to court to conclude the hearing in front of the full bench of the Western Cape High Court.